Upgrades - Network Device and Linux Host Worldview Comparison

 Manual and Automated Configuration

-Historically, network devices were configured in place and most network devices required customized configurations, which led predominantly to configuring the hardware manually.
+Historically, people configured network devices in place and most network devices required customized configurations, which led predominantly to configuring the hardware manually.
 A lack of standardization between vendors, device types, and device roles hampered the development of APIs and automation tools.
-However, in the case of very large data centers, configurations became uniform and repeatable, and therefore scriptable.
+However, for very large data centers, configurations became uniform and repeatable, and therefore scriptable.
 Some larger enterprises had to develop their own custom scripts to roll out data center network configurations.
 Virtually no industry-standard provisioning tools existed.

 In contrast to data center network devices, Linux hosts in the data center number in the thousands and tend to have similar configurations.
-This increased scale led Linux system administrators long ago to move to common tools to automate installation and configuration, since manually installing and configuring hosts did not work at the scale of a data center.
-Nearly all tasks are done via commonly available provisioning and orchestration tools.
+This increased scale led Linux system administrators long ago to move to common tools to automate installation and configuration, because manually installing and configuring hosts did not work at the scale of a data center.
+You can perform nearly every task using commonly available provisioning and orchestration tools.

 Pre-deployment Testing of Production Environments

-Alternatively, the cost of a Linux host is cheap (or nearly free when using virtualization), so rigorous testing of a release before deploying it is not encumbered by budgeting concerns.
+Otherwise, the cost of a Linux host is cheap (or nearly free when using virtualization), so budgeting is not a concern when it comes to rigorous testing of a release before deploying it.
 Most system administrators extensively test new releases in the complete application environment.

 Locations of Configuration Data Versus Executables

 Network devices generally separate configuration data from the executable code.
 On bootup, the executable code looks into a different file system and retrieves the configuration file or files, parses the text and uses that data to configure the software options for each software subsystem.
-The model is very centralized, with the executables generally being packaged together, and the configuration data following a set of rules that can be read by a centralized parser.
-Each vendor controls the configuration format for the entire box, since each vendor generally supports only their own software.
-This made sense since the platform was designed as an application-specific appliance.
+The model is very centralized, with all the executables packaged together, and the configuration data following a set of rules that a centralized parser can read.
+Each vendor controls the configuration format for the entire switch, as each vendor generally supports only their own software.
+This made sense because they designed their platforms as application-specific appliances.

 Both network administrators and system administrators generally plan upgrades only to gain new functionality or to get bug fixes when the workarounds become too onerous.
 The goal is to reduce the number of upgrades as much as possible.

-The network device upgrade paradigm is to leave the configuration data in place, and replace the executable files either all at once from a single binary image or in large chunks (subsystems).
-A full release upgrade comes with risk due to unexpected behavior changes in subsystems where the administrator did not anticipate or need changes.
+The network device upgrade paradigm is to leave the configuration data in place, and replace the executable files either all at one time from a single binary image or in large chunks (subsystems).
+A full release upgrade comes with risk due to unexpected behavior changes in subsystems where the administrator did not expect or need changes.

 The Linux host upgrade paradigm is to independently upgrade a small list of packages while leaving most of the OS untouched.
 Changing a small list of packages reduces the risk of unintended consequences.
 Usually upgrades are a forward only paradigm, where the system administrators generally plan to move to the latest code within the same major release when needed.
-Every few years, when a new kernel train is released, a major upgrade is planned.
+Every few years, when the developers release a new kernel train, they plan for a major upgrade.
 A major upgrade involves wiping and replacing the entire OS and migrating configuration data.

 Even the most well planned and tested upgrades can result in unforeseen problems, and sometimes the best solution to new problems is to roll back to the previous state.

-Since network devices clearly separate data and executables, generally the process is to overwrite the new release executable with the previously running executable.
-If the configuration was changed by the newer release, then you either have to manually back out or repair the changes, or restore from an already backed up configuration.
+Because network devices clearly separate data and executables, generally the process is to overwrite the new release executable with the previously running executable.
+If the newer release changed the configuration, then you either have to manually back out or repair the changes, or restore from an already backed up configuration.

-The Linux host scenario can be more complicated.
+The Linux host scenario can have more complications.
 There are three main approaches:

-- Back out individual packages: If the problematic package is identified, the system administrator can downgrade the affected package directly.
-In rare cases the configuration files may have to be restored from backup, or edited to back out any changes that were automatically made by the upgrade package.
+- Back out individual packages: If you can identify the problematic package, the system administrator can downgrade the affected package directly.
+In rare cases you might have to restore the configuration files from backup, or edit them to back out any changes that were automatically made by the upgrade package.

 - Flatten and rebuild: If the OS becomes unusable, you can use orchestration tools to reinstall the previous OS release from scratch and then automatically rebuild the configuration.